pe1mew/SensorHousing/README.md

 For 3D printing the STL files are made available.

 ## Sketchup files
 The parts are designed using Sketchup 8 and converted to STL using Sketchup-free (web edition).
+These sektchup files can be used to change or adapt the deigns to your own requirements.

 ## Artist impressions
 For the purpose of reproduction two images are provided to see how the sensor housing is constructed.
 These are in "Pictures".

 ## BOM
 for this Sensor housing is needed:
- - a 75 mm PVC sleeve
+ - 1 x 75 mm PVC sleeve
- - PLA for 3D printing
+ - x meters PLA for 3D printing

 ## To do's
  - Move the cable entry in the cap from top to bottom.
 It will prevent water poring in to the sensor housing
  - Add a sun cover to the design.

 # Notes
 If you use this design or a design using this sensor housing as a basis, you are happily invited to twitter your version to [@pe1mew](https://twitter.com/pe1mew/).
-It makes my day when you do so.
+It makes my day when you do so!
 Thanks!

 ## Disclaimer
 The PE1MEW Sensor Housing is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.